 32 And when they climbed into the boat, the wind died down.
 33 Then those who were in the boat worshiped him, saying, “Truly you are the Son of God.”

 Peter realized that he could not walk on water but wanted to be close to Jesus.
-He was afraid and lacked courage (that’s why Jesus told them not to be afraid and to have courage).
+He was afraid and lacked courage.
+And that’s why Jesus told them not to be afraid and to have courage.
 Isn’t that what Jesus is telling us today when faced with great odds in our lives?
-Isn’t that what Jesus is telling us when those always unexpected items rock our life, even our world?
+Isn’t that what Jesus is telling us when those always unexpected events rock our lives?
 Isn’t that what Jesus is telling us when we are going through those difficult times?
 Jesus was near the disciples, and they were still afraid and without courage.
-Jesus is ever near us, even when the waters are raging and beyond our control.
+If we consider ourselves Jesus’s disciples, then we will always have him near us, even when the waters are raging and beyond our control.
 Even when we don’t see the end, He is there.
 Even when all seems lost, He is there.
 Even when the way out seems distant, He is right there telling us that we should not fear and to be of good courage.

 Peter wanted to get to Jesus but needed one thing to do that – FAITH.
 He had to, somehow, trust Jesus.
 He had to go to Jesus with faith in order to get there.
-All he needed was faith.
+And we’re not so different from Peter.
 When we are faced with things in our life, all we need is faith.
 Even though the waters were raging, Jesus was still on solid ground.
-He was standing in a place where the disciples could not stand, but Jesus was still on good ground.
-All things are possible with God.
-But our focus, if it is on the situation, the trauma, the junk, and the mess, can cause that ground to be shaky and unsustainable for us.
+He was standing in the same place where the disciples could not stand.
+This story compels us to the truth that all things are possible with God.

+However, if our focus is on the trauma, the junk, and the mess, the ground under our feet can become shaky and unsustainable.
 Peter walked out with one step, with faith.
 He put the other foot out.
-It is indicated here that Peter’s focus was on Jesus.
-As long as Peter’s focus was on Jesus, he was walking on, by all accounts, ground that was unsustainable.
+It is indicated here that as long as Peter’s focus was on Jesus, he was walking on unstable ground.

 Who else can actually walk on water?
-Water is not meant for walking on.
+Water is not something that is meant for walking.
 Water is meant for drinking, cooking, bathing and other such uses.
 But Jesus was walking on water, and so was Peter.
 Jesus is walking on solid ground, and so is Peter.
-Peter’s total focus was on Jesus.
-Peter discovered that as long as his focus was on Jesus, his ground was solid.
-As long as he focused on Jesus, his direction was clear.
-As long as we focus on Jesus, our ground will be solid.
-As long as we focus on Jesus, our direction will be clear.
+Peter discovered that as long as his focus was on Jesus, his ground was solid, and his direction was clear.
+Therefore, as long as we focus on Jesus, our ground will be solid, and our direction will be clear.

-Note that as long as Peter’s focus was on Jesus, he was able to do the ‘impossible’.
-As soon as he lost his focus, the realities of his frailties affected his view of life at that moment.
-The situation became bigger than him and he allowed his focus to turn to himself and his inability to control.
-Fear and doubt crept into Peter’s mind as he realized that this thing was big.
+As soon as Peter lost his focus, the realities of his frailties affected his view of life at that moment.
+The situation became bigger than him, and he allowed his focus to turn to himself and his inability to control.
+Fear and doubt crept into Peter’s mind as he realized the extremity of the task.
 Our focus on things like our character traits, the godly fruit of the spirit, can help us in our decision-making.

 Philippians 4:6-7 tells us: